Good for society (and for CSR)

 My experience very clearly shows that D&I receives the attention it deserves when we present it as a positive paradigm only.
 The Propelling Performance Principle serves as an example for doing this successfully.
 Once a robust change agenda is set, based on a clear business case, it will be easy for your organisation to identify overlaps and design D&I-related programmes that serve a social purpose.
 This is when different elements connect effectively and come together strongly.
 ENGINEERING D&I.

-HOW D&I CAN HELP TO INTEGRATE SOCIETIES AND ADRESS POPULISM, SEXISM AND NATIONALISM (PART 1 OF THE MUMBAI TRILOGY BY MICHAEL STUBER)
+HOW D&I CAN HELP TO INTEGRATE SOCIETIES AND ADDRESS POPULISM, SEXISM AND NATIONALISM (PART 1 OF THE MUMBAI TRILOGY BY MICHAEL STUBER)

 Further thoughts regarding the societal value of Diversity in the textbook